Coffeelot/cw-crafting/readme.md

 ```

 ## Adding Blueprints to loot
-There are two exports for this script.
+There are two server side exports for this script.
 You can either randomize the blueprints (chance is based of what's in the config):

 ### Randomize
 ```lua